-On the flipside, one wristband may get you access to multiple attractions.
+On the flip side, one wristband may get you access to multiple attractions.
 Vendors do not always advertise these perks, so be sure to ask.
-For example, once my husband and I had paid for entrance to the XelHa Park to swim with the dolphins, we could use that same wristband to ride a glass elevator to the top of a 260 foot tower that overlooked the entire area.
-Luckily we met a frequent vacationer at the park who tipped us off or we would have missed out of the experience because it wasn’t advertised anywhere at the park!
+For example, once my husband and I had paid for entrance to the XelHa Park to swim with the dolphins, we could use that same wristband to ride a glass elevator to the top of a 260-foot tower that overlooked the entire area.
+Luckily we met a frequent vacationer at the park who tipped us off or we would have missed out on the experience because it wasn’t advertised anywhere at the park!

 7. Know the Exchange Rate